Game X (GXT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Game X Historical Price

-According to the latest data gathered on Game X live price page, the current price of Game X is 0.001343USD.
+According to the latest data gathered on Game X live price page, the current price of Game X is 0.001298USD.
 The circulating supply of Game X(GXT) is

 In the past 24 hours, Game X has shown a price movement of